 Jonesboro is a larger medium-sized city located in the state of Arkansas.
 With a population of 75,866 people and 13 constituent neighborhoods, Jonesboro is the fifth largest community in Arkansas.

 Jonesboro is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Jonesboro is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Jonesboro who work in office and administrative support (11.85%), sales jobs (11.19%), and healthcare (9.77%).
+There are especially a lot of people living in Jonesboro who work in sales jobs (11.52%), office and administrative support (10.60%), and healthcare (9.80%).

 Jonesboro is a very ethnically-diverse city.
 The people who call Jonesboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jonesboro residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Jonesboro include German, English, Scottish, and Italian.
+Important ancestries of people in Jonesboro include Irish, German, English, European, and French.

 The most common language spoken in Jonesboro is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and German/Yiddish.